 - Furthermore, my cost price is 59 USD, resulting in a loss of 16 USD per share if I decide to sell any shares.
 If I don’t have any previous gains to offset the capital loss in XOM, I can sell shares in other stocks at a profit (or perhaps carry the loss forward).
 This way I can “engineer” my own taxes instead of being forced to pay taxes via dividends.

-- Clearly, buybacks is much more flexible and fair for all shareholders, given it makes sense to buy back shares value wise.
+- Clearly, buybacks are much more flexible and fair for all shareholders, given it makes sense to buy back shares value-wise.
 If a stock is trading below intrinsic value buybacks make sense, and a dividend makes sense above intrinsic value (as long as the company has no use of the capital or can’t reinvest it).

-- The focus on paying a steady rising dividend is a distraction.
-Focus should be on how to allocate capital the most rational and agnostic way.
+- The focus on paying a steadily rising dividend is a distraction.
+The focus should be on how to allocate capital in the most rational and agnostic way.